 The Montreal Cognitive Assessment (MoCA) test can detect mild cognitive impairment or early signs of dementia.
-The earlier doctors detect dementia, the sooner a person can start treatment.
-The test takes about 10 minutes to complete.
+The MoCA test can detect dementia but not differentiate between dementia types.

 As dementia is progressive, a person may find that their cognitive ability deteriorates as time passes.
 About one-third of people aged 85 years or older may have a form of dementia.
 However, the condition is not a normal part of aging.

 Before the MoCA test became available, healthcare professionals used the Mini-Mental State Examination (MMSE) to detect dementia.
 However, the MMSE is significantly less sensitive in detecting mild cognitive impairment.